VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 <h2><a id="Gmai">Gmail</a></h2>

-If you use Gmail (not ideal), I recommend adding that website as an exception to Vimiumm++, so that your Vimium++ commands don't screw with your inbox.
+If you use Gmail ([not ideal](https://www.theguardian.com/commentisfree/2018/mar/28/all-the-data-facebook-google-has-on-you-privacy) for your privacy), I recommend adding that website as an exception to Vimiumm++, so that your Vimium++ commands don't screw with your inbox.
 Do this by clicking on the Chrome icon then `Add Rule` and `Save Changes`.

 I also recommend tightening-up the layout of your inbox with the [Gmail Compact](https://chrome.google.com/webstore/detail/gmail-compact/ocgmlabbjbpfjcalgnhhffadjhenhlkp) extension, and also changing Gmail settings under the `Labs` tab to enable the `Preview Pane` and `Unread Message Icon` settings.